 With a predominantly Spanish-speaking community makeup, outreach is always conducted bilingually and includes many opportunities for in-person meetings and interactions.
 The North Fair Oaks Forward team has done a great job of community engagement and there are significant projects on the immediate horizon that will require creativity and hard work!
 It's an exciting and challenging time to be involved!

-The Community Outreach Coordinator will work in partnership with the Spanish/English bilingual Outreach Coordinators that are part of the North Fair Oaks Forward team, will report to the Community Affairs Manager, and will work at the direction of the Assistant County Manager.
-The Community Outreach Coordinator will also work closely with District One Supervisor Dave Pine and District Five Supervisor David Canepa, and their legislative staff members.
-The Community Outreach Coordinator will also work with a diverse range of community leaders, members, and organizations including educators, non-profit organizations, religious groups, business owners, and youth.
-The selected individual must be comfortable with people from all walks of life and must be able to comport themselves appropriately.
+The next NFO Forward team member will work with two other bilingual outreach coordinators at the direction of the Assistant County Manager and report to the Lead Coordinator.
+The NFO Forward team also works closely with District Four Supervisor, Warren Slocum, and his legislative staff, as well as the appointed members of the North Fair Oaks Community Council.
+The outreach team members work with a diverse range of community members and community leaders, including educators, non-profit organizations, religious groups, business owners, and youth.
+Team members must be comfortable with people from all walks of life and must be able to comport themselves appropriately.

 Responsibilities and duties include, but are not limited to, the following:

-- Maintain strong relationships with community leaders, residents, and business owners throughout the County of San Mateo and especially in the North Peninsula areas
+Maintain strong relationships with community leaders, residents, and business owners in North Fair Oaks to engage the overall community in various initiatives set by the County of San Mateo.

-- Collaborate with various County departments and act as a liaison between the community and public agencies to share information and collect public input
+Collaborate with various County departments and act as a liaison between the North Fair Oaks community and public agencies to share information and collect public input.

-- Translate documents, presentations, and other content from English to Cantonese and vice versa
+Translate documents, presentations, and other content from English to Spanish and vice versa.

-- Update websites, social media posts, mass emails, newsletters, and databases
+Update website, social media posts, mass emails, newsletters, and databases